GoogleContainerTools/skaffold/integration/examples/custom/README.md

 $ skaffold run --tail --default-repo <your repo>
 ```

-With this command, Skaffold will build the `skaffold-example` artifact with ko and deploy the application to Kubernetes.
+With this command, Skaffold will build the `github.com/googlecontainertools/skaffold/examples/custom` artifact with ko and deploy the application to Kubernetes.
 You should be able to see *Hello, World!* printed every second in the Skaffold logs.

 #### Cleanup